photo by Heather McGrath

-Notable events from her 2017 season so far include: being awarded grants from the Boston Foundation/Barr Foundation and the New England Foundation for theArts; a solo performance at the Isabella Stewart Gardner Museum’s Calderwood Hall; a masterclass with Kim Kashkashian; performances with the Callithumpian Consort; and kick-off performances for Cardamom Quartet’s season of music by women and non-binary composers.
+Notable events from her 2017 season include: being awarded grants from the Boston Foundation/Barr Foundation and the New England Foundation for theArts; a solo performance at the Isabella Stewart Gardner Museum’s Calderwood Hall; a masterclass with Kim Kashkashian; performances with the Callithumpian Consort; and kick-off performances for Cardamom Quartet’s season of music by women and non-binary composers.

 Her 2016 season included the release of patchtax’s debut album and performances with a variety of projects at the Center for New Music (San Francisco), Princeton University, the Banff Centre for the Arts, the Flynn Theater (Burlington, Vermont), Opensound Concert series, and Mobius Gallery in Cambridge.